liuyifei0226/atdownload/README.md

       seed status:    4 seen now, plus 0.000 distributed copies peer status:    0 seen now, 0.0% done at 0.0 kB/s

- (7) Now you can star use the data download from Academic Torrent.
+ (8) Now you can star use the data download from Academic Torrent.

+# How to Uninstall:

+ (*) run the package Uninstall command in R:

+        >remove.packages("devtools")

+# Other important things:

+ (*) Just remember, everytime you run R in a new terminal, please reload atdownload package:

+        >library('atdownload')